sroracle/apkfoundry/docs/configuration.rst

 Foundry may provide a configuration setting for this purpose.
 Alternatively, you can perform a sort of trick by depending on something the package ``provides``, since abuild does not check for cycles here.

+This setting supports both formats described in ``repos`` setting section.

 INI setting: deps_map
 ^^^^^^^^^^^^^^^^^^^^^